Our Leadership Team

 Nadine Stern made the mistake of asking how to get more involved.
 A long time political wannabe, since the 2016 election she has been actively seeking ways to be more politically active and STAND is providing that opportunity.
 In addition to her role as STAND’s Secretary, she now serves on the Pennington Democratic Committee and is a Trustee on the newly formed Hopewell Valley Democratic Club.
 Nadine also participates in activities with Moms Demand Action, Mercer County and Hope Rises Up.
 Nadine has a full-time job in information technology administration.
 She and her husband have two daughters and sons-in-law who are all proud feminists and political progressives.
 Nadine’s special passions are around social justice, women’s rights, and environmental action.

 Diane Carlino has found it difficult to remain in the background this past year.
-With this being is her first venture into grassroots involvement, she is excited to support a group whose goal is to create better informed constituents.
+With this being is her first venture into grassroots involvement, she is excited to support a group whose goal is to create better informed community.
 STAND’s talented leaders and impressive programming drew her in and she now holds the role of Treasurer.
 With her interests ranging from the environment to reproductive rights to social justice, STAND has offered a space to learn more about the political drivers impacting these issues.
-With 25 years of finance and administrative experience, Diane brings her operational know-how and cautious reason to the group, ensuring that we handle our finances strategically and on-mission.
-She lives in Griggstown and was quietly content, until this bunch of rabble-rousers got all her digital devices beeping and dinging all day long in the service of democracy!
+With many years of finance and administrative experience, Diane brings her operational know-how and cautious reason to the group, ensuring that we handle our finances strategically and on-mission.
+She lives in Griggstown and was quietly content until this bunch of rabble-rousers got all her digital devices beeping and dinging all day long in the service of democracy!